-- Go to https://data.census.gov/cedsci/ and search for C16001 to access the table "Language Spoken at Home for the Population 5 Years and Over." - Click on the Product selector and pull down to select "2019: ACS 5-Year Estimates Detailed Tables" - Select "Geos" and under Geography select "County", then under Within (State) select "North Carolina, then "All Counties within North Carolina".
-(Alternately, you can select only those counties in your service area. - Click "Close". - Select "Excel" from the top menu bar, then "Export to Excel".
+- 1. Go to https://data.census.gov/cedsci/ and search for C16001 to access the table "Language Spoken at Home for the Population 5 Years and Over." - 2.
+Click on the Product selector and pull down to select the latest available "ACS 5-Year Estimates Detailed Tables." - 3.
+Select "Geos" and under Geography select "County," then select "North Carolina," then "All Counties within North Carolina."
+1 - 4.
+Click "Close." - 5.
+Select "Excel" from the top menu bar, then "Export to Excel."

-For any LEP group that is 5% or more of your county's total population, NCHFA considers that significant size and requires a Language Assistance Plan (LAP).
-Each project still needs to conduct the Four Factor Analysis if the LEP population(s) are smaller than 5%.
+For any LEP group that is at least 1,000 people or is 5% or more of your county's total population, NCHFA considers that significant size and requires a Language Assistance Plan (LAP).
+Each project still needs to conduct the Four Factor Analysis if the LEP population(s) are smaller than 1,000 people or 5% of the county population.

-To determine if you reach the 5% or higher threshold, take the total number of people in your county and multiply by .05.
-After you have this number, compare it to the numbers in the columns "Speak English less than very well".
-If the number is the same or higher than the 5% number you calculated, the population is considered to be of significant size and requires a Language Access Plan (LAP) which will be discussed later in this guidance.
+To determine if you reach the 5% or higher threshold, take the total number of people in your county and multiply by 0.05.
+After you have this number, compare it to the numbers in the columns "Speak English less than very well."
+If the number is the same or higher than the 5% number you calculated, the population of this language group is considered to be of significant size and requires a Language Access Plan (LAP) which will be discussed later in this guidance.